Sharp quantitative stability for the fractional Sobolev trace inequality: Quantitative profile decomposition of the Neumann problem

 for $n=3$.
 Since $\norm{\nabla\rho}_{L^2(\R_+^n)} \le \delta$, by choosing $\delta$ small enough we obtain the desired estimate

 for $n=3$.
 The only thing left is to check that all $\alpha_i$ can be replaced by $1$ and \eqref{eq:interaction_estimate_statement} holds as well.
-Thanks to \eqref{conclusion} and the proof of \eqref{bubble estimate} as in the next subsection, both facts are true. \end{proof} \begin{remark} If $n>3$, the proof fails because
+Thanks to the estimate \eqref{conclusion} and the proof of \eqref{bubble estimate} as in the next subsection, both facts are true. $\Box$